Zhang-zongwei/MFWPN/README.md

-# A machine learning method for hub-height short-term wind speed prediction
+# A machine learning model for hub-height short-term wind speed prediction

 *2025.01*